yongkun/iombench/README.md

 ```

-There are some scripts to help you plot the figures with gnuplot.
-Gnuplot script is generated in output directory with data, can be easily customized to different figures.
+There are some scripts to help you plot the figures with [gnuplot](http://www.gnuplot.info).
+Gnuplot script is generated in output directory with data even though gnuplot is not installed.
+You can copy the generated plot script to somewhere where gnpulot installed and customize it.

 `./plot_figures.sh` will run `iombench` and plot the basic performance results into figures with throughput or IOPS.